SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

 * Beginning of decline
     * Governmert did not keep pace with rapid population growth
     * Qianlong became fond of his bodyguards, who embezzled silver
+        * CLAIM: this is an early sign of decline
     * Continuous military campains eventually lead to near bankrupcy